New webcast auctions explained

 b) One week before the start, of the Live Webcast auction, registered online bidders will be allowed to place pre-bids.

-i) Online bidders need to register as required by the Sheriff Halfway House/Alexandra.
-Requirements are posted on www.shha.online.
+i) Online bidders need to register as required by the Sheriff Halfway House/Alexandra by following the “Register to bid” links on www.shha.online.

 ii) Only once registration is complete will an auction administrator approve an online bidder, which enables the online bidder to place bids.

-c) Floor bidders can be registered before each auction by submitting all necessary info on the Sheriff’ website (www.shha.online).
+c) Floor bidders can be registered before each auction by following the “Register to bid” links on www.shha.online.

-3. The Sheriff will sell each listed lot on the Live Webcast Auction to the highest bidder (in-person or online).
+3. The Sheriff will sell each listed lot on the Live Webcast phase to the highest bidder (in-person or online).

 4. Only 30 Floor bidders are allowed to attend the Live Webcast auction at the Sheriff’s auction Venue.

 5. Unlimited online bidders are allowed to attend the auction virtually utilising the online auctioning platform hosted by Online Auctions Africa.

 6. A Sheriff administers the execution of duly issued court orders.
 Part of the execution of court orders is Sales in execution which are sold on Sheriff auctions.
 These are public auctions in which a sheriff sells a defendant’s assets to raise money that will be used to settle the judgement debt owed by such a debtor.